 On 1 September 2019, the Community Infrastructure Levy (Amendment) (England) (No. 2) Regulations 2019 came into force, requiring that all authorities in receipt of contributions received through planning obligations (also known as Section 106 contributions) must produce an annual Infrastructure Funding Statement (IFS).
-The third of these IFSs is to be published by 31 December 2022 relating to the previous financial year, i.e. the monitoring year to which this AMR relates.
+The fourth of these IFSs is to be published by 31 December 2023 relating to the previous financial year, i.e. the monitoring year to which this AMR relates.
 The IFS provides various breakdowns of the Section 106 monies, as is required by the Regulations and the IFS itself is available here.
-During the 2021/22 monitoring year the Woodville to Swadlincote Regeneration Route was completed.
+During the 2022/23 monitoring year the Cadley Urban Park, in Swadlincote was completed and opened to the public.